salesforcecli/plugin-apex/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 ## Introduction

 This is an oclif plugin that supports the Salesforce Apex commands.
-The plugin is bundled with the [salesforcedx plugin](https://www.npmjs.com/package/salesforcedx).

 ### Building the Plugin